Blog>Cost Guides>House renovation: Cost breakdown 2025

 • Careful planning can prevent you from getting carried away and blowing your budget on expensive finishes

-Every house renovation is unique.
-So, the total cost of renovating a house can vary massively.
+When calculating house renovation costs, it's important to remember that every house renovation is unique.
+So, the total cost of renovating a house will vary, which makes budgeting important.

 Item (for an average 3-bed house)Cost range (+VAT)Average cost (+VAT)